 WeWork faces U.S. SEC inquiry over possible rule violations -Bloomberg

-Nov 15 (Reuters) - WeWork is facing scrutiny from the U.S. Securities and Exchange Commission (SEC) over whether it violated financial rules in the run-up to its canceled initial public offering, Bloomberg reported on Friday, citing two people with knowledge of the matter.
+Nov 15 (Reuters) - WeWork is facing scrutiny from the U.S. Securities and Exchange Commission over whether the company violated financial rules in the run-up to its canceled initial public offering, Bloomberg reported on Friday, citing two people with knowledge of the matter.

-The SEC's inquiry is preliminary and may not lead to any allegations of wrongdoing, Bloomberg reported, adding that it could not determine whether specific WeWork business decisions or transactions prompted the review.
+The agency's inquiry is preliminary and may not lead to any allegations of wrongdoing, the report added.

-The regulator's enforcement division is reviewing WeWork's business and its disclosures to investors after media reports showed conflicts of interest and the company's fundraising, according to the report.

-WeWork has retained top Wall Street lawyer Andrew Ceresney, who previously headed the SEC enforcement unit, Bloomberg reported.

 WeWork and the SEC declined to comment.